randlab/geone/README.md

 Note also that the DEESSE wrapper is built for python3.6 / python3.7 / python3.8 / python3.9.

 ## Examples
-Most of the modules in the package GEONE can be run as a script ('\_\_main\_\_' scope) and provide examples by this way.
+Some modules in the package GEONE can be run as a script ('\_\_main\_\_' scope) and provide examples by this way.

-Various examples are provided in notebooks, as described below.
+Various examples are provided (notebooks in 'examples' directory) to get started with GEONE, as described below.
 - Multiple-point statistics - simulation using the DEESSE wrapper:
    - `ex_deesse_01_basics.ipynb`: basic DEESSE (categorical) simulations
    - `ex_deesse_02_additional_outputs_and_simulation_paths.ipynb`: retrieving additional output maps and setting the simulation path